 Internal control function

 The Board of Directors and the Audit Committee follow up BE Group’s assessment of internal control by means including discussions with BE Group’s auditors.
-Given the above, the Board of Directors has elected not to maintain a special internal audit unit.
+Given the above, the Board of Directors has elected not to maintain a separate internal audit unit.
 To test the internal control environment, a self-assessment is conducted, among other efforts, based on a Group-wide control framework.
-The Group’s CFO reports the results of the test done of the internal control to the Audit Committee of the Board of Directors.
+The Group’s CFO reports the results of the test done of the internal control to the Audit Committee.
 BE Group’s internal control of financial reporting covers five main areas: establishment of a control environment, risk assessment, control activities, information and communications and follow-up.

 The risk assessment is based on a risk review that is updated annually and reported to the Audit Committee.
 Based on the results of this review, focus is set for the internal control work in the future.

 The risks identified with regard to financial reporting are managed through the Company’s control activities, such as authorization controls in IT systems and signature authentication.
 Detailed economic analysis of business performance including follow-up against business plans and forecasts supplements operations-specific controls and provides an overall assessment of reporting quality.

 The Group maintains channels of information and communication that serve to safeguard completeness and accuracy in financial reporting.
 Policies, manuals and job descriptions are available on the Company intranet and/or in printed form.